sergev/interact/README.md

 It makes possible to automate the testing and develop REPL code using [TDD](https://en.wikipedia.org/wiki/Test-driven_development) approach.

+There it one limitation: the routine under test must finish when it reaches the and of input stream (EOF condition).

 Files [interact.h](interact.h) and [interact.cpp](interact.cpp) contains the sources of Interact implementation.